Securing Real-Time Internet-of-Things: Acknowledgement

 \section{Acknowledgement}

 The multiple security frameworks presented in this paper is the result of a team effort.
-The authors would like to acknowledge the contributions from our team members and collaborators: Man-Ki Yoon, Fardin Abdi, Rodolfo Pellizzoni, Rakesh B Bobba, Lui Sha and Marco Caccamo.
+The authors would like to acknowledge the contributions from our team members and collaborators: Man-Ki Yoon, Fardin Abdi Taghi Abad, Rodolfo Pellizzoni, Rakesh B Bobba, Lui Sha and Marco Caccamo.
+This work is supported in part by grants from the National Science Foundation (NSF CNS 14-23334, NSF CPS 1544901 and NSF SaTC 1718952), ONR (N00014-13-1-0707) and the Dept. of Energy.
+Any opinions, findings, and conclusions or recommendations expressed here are those of the authors and do not necessarily reflect the views of sponsors.